Fast Sampling for Bayesian Max-Margin Models: Experiments

 \subsubsection{Results on Synthetic Data}

-We first test on a two dimensional synthetic dataset to show that our methods give the correct samples from the posterior distribution.
-Specifically, we generate 1,000 input observations from a uniform distribution $x_i \stackrel{i.i.d} \sim U(0,1)$ and the two-dimensional coefficient vector as $\eta \sim \gauss(0,\lambda^{-1} I)$, where $\lambda = 3$.
-Given the input observations and coefficients, the labels are generated from the Bernoulli distribution as detailed above in Sec.~\ref{sec:bls}.
+We first test our methods on a 2D synthetic dataset to show that our methods give correct samples from the posterior distribution.
+Note that we view the results of this experiment as a simple proof of idea and hence choose the more direct visual comparison.
+We follow the Bayesian linear SVM model defined in Section~\ref{sec:subgradienthmc} and generate 1000 observations as the synthetic dataset.
+Specifically, we generate features $x$ from a uniform distribution $x_i \stackrel{i.i.d} \sim U(0,1)$ and the coefficient vector from a normal distribution $\eta \sim \gauss(0, 1/3\cdot I)$.
+Given the features and coefficients, the labels are generated from the Bernoulli distribution with parameter $\delta$, where,

-We compare the samples obtained from SSGLD and SSGNHT with those from the data augmentation method, which is known as an accurate sampler for Bayesian SVMs.
-We set the batchsize $\widetilde{N}=10$ for stochastic subgradient MCMC methods.
-As the data is rather simple, we just set the stepsize as small as 0.0001 for SSGLD and 0.0005 for SSGNHT and omit MH corrections.
-Besides, for SSGNHT we set the diffusion parameter $A=1$ and the step number $m=20$.
-We take 5,000 samples for each method after a sufficiently long burn-in stage and give the comparison in Figure~\ref{fig:posterior contrast}, where the posterior sample mean and the principal directions of the samples are also marked.
-Such visual evidence illustrates that our stochastic subgradient MCMC methods are very accurate and that the difference between samples obtained from our methods and those from the data augmentation sampler is almost indistinguishable.
+We compare the samples obtained from SSGLD and SSGNHT with those from the data augmentation method which is an accurate sampler for Bayesian SVMs.
+We take 5,000 samples for each method after a sufficiently long burn-in stage and give the comparison in Fig.~\ref{fig:posterior contrast}, where the densities of the obtained samples are shown via the grayscales of the grids.
+The results suggest that our stochastic subgradient MCMC methods are accurate, although the stochastic subsampling and the neglect of MH test bring some noise.
+This result is compatible with the previous weak convergence analysis of the ordinary HMC methods~\citep{sato2014sgldconvergence,chen2015splitting}.